LOGITH2003/ChatBot/README.md

 ## follow the steps

-- Run the default.py   -- We need to set up the project dependencies
+- Run the default.py   -- to set up the project dependencies
-- Run the train.py     -- We need to train the model
+- Run the train.py     -- to train the model
-- Run the chat.py      -- Then start running the application
+- Run the chat.py      -- to start running the application